-An amount to subtract from the total for line 9 is the deferred tax on the fund's share of the undistributed earnings of a qualified electing fund (see Form 8621, Part II).
+Subtract.
+Amounts to subtract from the total for line 8 are the deferred taxes on the fund's share of the undistributed earnings of a qualified electing fund (see Form 8621, Part II).

 How to report.
-Attach a schedule showing your computation of each item included in, or subtracted from, the total for line 9.
-On the dotted line next to line 9, enter the amount of tax or interest and:

-- · Identify it as tax or interest, and - Specify the Code section that applies.
+Attach a schedule showing the computation of each item included in, or subtracted from, the total for line 8.
+On the dotted line next to line 8, enter the amount of tax or interest, identify it as tax or interest, and specify the Code section that applies.